Five ‘fundamentals’ for stronger supply chains: supporting countries to improve immunisation delivery systems.

 Benefits to immunisation programmes

-In addition to tailored technical support and financial assistance, national immunisation programme leaders and supply chain managers will have access to more effective management tools, increased numbers of trained personnel and better technologies to help them reach their programme goals.
-The increased focus on supply chains will enable programmes to not only reach more people currently missed by immunisation services, but to reach them with a full set of safe and viable vaccines.
+Through Gavi’s immunisation supply chain strategy, countries do not only benefit from tailored technical support and financial assistance.
+National immunisation programme leaders and supply chain managers also have access to more effective management tools, increased numbers of trained personnel and better technologies to help them reach their immunisation goals.
+The increased focus on and investments in strengthening supply chains make it possible not only to reach more people who currently miss out on immunisation services, but to do so with a full set of safe and viable vaccines.